 NO. PROTOCOL: Access Lanes Full Compliance Score Actual Score A3 The building has free access of 10 metres to at least two sides for firefighting access.
-Mandatory Observations:
+Observations: Mandatory

-A3 A site examination shall verify clear access of a minimum of 10 metres to 2 sides of the building (which may include occupancy in a larger building), If the clear access is less than 10 metres, written approval from the local Fire department must be made available to the auditor.
+As ite examination shall verify clear access of a minimum of 10 metres to 2 sides of the building (which may include occupancy in a larger building), If the clear access is less than 10 metres, written approval from the local Fire department must be made available to the auditor.
 Active rail sidings within 10 metres of the storage building cannot be considered as free access.

 NO. PROTOCOL: External Lighting Full Compliance Score Actual Score A4 Management has installed at the building external lighting for all exterior sides of the warehouse.
-Observations: 10
+10 Observations: